mukulb02/AURORA/README.md

-# ARS-LB
+# AURORA

-Adaptive Retrieval Strategy with Length Buckets for Hybrid RAG Systems.
+Adaptive Unified Retrieval with Optimized Re-Ranking and Reliability.

 ## Features